SAP/sap-btp-service-operator/README.md

    &ensp; *  `<offering>` is the name of the SAP BTP service that you want to create.

-   &ensp;&ensp; To learn more about viewing and managing the available services for your subaccount in the SAP BTP cockpit,&ensp; <br/>see [Service Marketplace](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/affcc245c332433ba71917ff715b9971.html).<br/>
+   &ensp;&ensp; To learn more about viewing and managing the available services for your subaccount in the SAP BTP cockpit, see [Service Marketplace](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/affcc245c332433ba71917ff715b9971.html).<br/>

-   &ensp; >**Tip**
+   &ensp;&ensp; >**Tip**
-   &ensp; >
+   &ensp;&ensp; >
-   &ensp; > Use the *Environment* filter to get all offerings that are relevant for Kubernetes.
+   &ensp;&ensp; > Use the *Environment* filter to get all offerings that are relevant for Kubernetes.